 About President Vilas S. Dhar

 Vilas holds a J.D. from NYU School of Law, a Master’s in Public Administration from the Harvard Kennedy School of Government, and dual Bachelor’s degrees in Biomedical Engineering and Computer Science from the University of Illinois.
-He is currently completing his doctoral dissertation at the University of Birmingham, where his research drives novel approaches to economic and policy infrastructure for a data-enabled society to support and empower vulnerable populations.
+His ongoing doctoral work at the University of Birmingham drives novel approaches to economic and policy infrastructure for a data-enabled society to support and empower vulnerable populations.

 The Wall Street Journal: Pro Take: Tech Executives Call for Critical Thinking to Counter Deepfakes, Disinformation